CarXTechnologies/dro-map-uploader/README.md

 To add a component to a GameObject or Prefab in the Inspector window, click the _Add Component button_ and type the name _GameMarkerData._
  There is also an option to add a mini-map.

 ## a.
-Assigning Surface Collisions
+Assigning surface collisions

 1. For the track object that represents the surface, select the GameMarkerData **Road** component type, and in the dropdown, select the type of material that will be used in the game when hitting this surface.